endlesspint8/endlesspint8.github.io/_posts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/loc_knn2.png"> <br>
 <sub>Data source: <a href="https://untappd.com/" target="_blank">Untappd</a> </sub>

 Quantitative analysis aside, of the fourteen top reviewers that rated this on <a href="http://www.ratebeer.com/beer/loc-naughty-boy/397297/2/1/" target="_blank">RateBeer</a> (Accessed: 24 July 2016) eleven mentioned "bitter", and some more than once.
 Consumers naturally have predefined ideas about what they are getting into, including when they don't know what to expect (which was a bit like my experience in drinking this without prior knowledge about the purported style).
 I believe the misplaced expectations of what a stout should taste like left reviewers surprised, and clearly not always in a pleasant way.
-I would submit that if Naughty Boy has an IBU of 55 or higher it be rebranded and possibly receive better reviews as a result.
+I would submit that if Naughty Boy has an IBU of 55 or higher it be rebranded and possibly receive better reviews as a result. **[UPDATE - A couple of months after running this article I reached out to one of the breweries and received the following response: _"First off we have to say that you are absolutely right and we actually regretted not dry hopping Naughty Boy and set the style to session BIPA.
+But then when brewing a collab you can't precisely do as you want all the time." - Daniel, LOC Brewery_]**

 ## Emelisse Saison